On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Internal Representation Analysis

 \subsection{Language-specific Neurons}

-This section investigates neuron-level changes after pruning using Language Activation Probability Entropy (LAPE) as introduced by \citet{tang-etal-2024-language}.
-We focus on neurons of the up projections of the feed-forward layers (FFNs) followed by the non-linearity.
+This section investigates neuron-level activation frequency changes after pruning using Language Activation Probability Entropy (LAPE) as introduced by \citet{tang-etal-2024-language}.
+We focus on neurons in the up projection of the feed-forward layers (FFNs), followed by the non-linearity.
 A neuron is considered activated when the non-linearity output is greater than zero.
-LAPE measures the likelihood of individual neurons activating across different language inputs, taking neurons with high activation probability for one or two languages and lower probabilities for all others (i.e. low LAPE score) as language-specific.
-Details on the LAPE calculation and experiment settings are provided in Appendix~\ref{app:calculating_language_neurons}.
+LAPE measures the likelihood of individual neurons $i$ of a layer $j$ activating across different language inputs, identifying neurons with high activation probability $p_{i, j}^{(k)}$ for a language $k$ but low probabilities for all others (i.e. low LAPE score) as language-specific.
+Then, neuron-wise LAPE scores with L1 normalized $p_{i, j}^{(k)}$ are computed as: